Modern Treasury and Paxos Make It Easier for Businesses to Move Money with Stablecoins.Learn more →

 2. Pending Balance

-The pending balance includes transactions that have been authorized but not yet settled.
-These typically appear in card payments or electronic transfers (e.g., ACH) where money is in motion but not final.
-Pending balances give customers a more up-to-date view of their activity, but are less reliable since some pending items may never post (think of it like the incidental hold on your card placed at the beginning of a hotel stay will eventually expire).
+The pending balance includes all money movement, regardless of its settlement status.
+Pending balances give customers a more up-to-date view of their activity, but are less reliable since some pending items may never post.
+For example, an inflow funded by an ACH debit on an external bank account may fail because of insufficient funds.
+On the outflow side, an incidental hold on your card placed at the beginning of a hotel stay won’t ever post and will eventually expire.

-Formula: Pending Balance = Σ(Pending Inflows) – Σ(Pending Outflows)
+Formula: Pending Balance = Σ(Posted Inflows + Pending Inflows) – Σ(Posted Outflows + Pending Outflows)

 Example: Let’s look at a business account for “VeryVest,” processing end-of-day activities on an investing platform.